Yanqing0327/Yanqing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a first-year Ph.D. student at [University of California, Santa Cruz](https://www.ucsc.edu/), where I am fortunate to be advised by [Prof. Cihang Xie](https://cihangxie.github.io).
+I'm a second-year Ph.D. student at [University of California, Santa Cruz](https://www.ucsc.edu/), where I am fortunate to be advised by [Prof. Cihang Xie](https://cihangxie.github.io).
 I received my B.S. degree in Computer Science from [Zhejiang University](https://www.zju.edu.cn/english/) in 2023.
 Previously, I spent wonderful time at National University of Singapore, Shanghai AI Lab and PhiGent Robotics.

 My research focuses on **multimodal learning**, **vision-language pretraining**, and **vision foundation models**.
 I'm particularly interested in developing **vision-centric models** that serve as general-purpose backbones in multimodal systems.
 I aim to build scalable and adaptable vision encoders that deeply understand visual inputs and interface naturally with language, enabling broader reasoning and interaction.